niuiic/flow/docs/guide/quickstart.md

 ## Usage

 ::: warning
-no support for es5 now
+No support for es5 now
 :::

 ### Import